chaplukim/data_mining_GOG_web_scrapper/README.md

 5. The zip file contains a file called chromedriver.
     (!) which needs to be added to the folder of the main script.

-    ? - **chromedriver** responsible for the automation and communication between the python script and the browser itself.
+     **chromedriver** - responsible for the automation and communication between the python script and the browser itself.

     **<u>Attention:</u>** In some cases, it requires downloading few versions until you find the correct one.
     By default, we left chromedriver.exe, which compatible with Win 64 & Chrome 88.0.4324.190.
 Make sure you replace it with your chromedriver.